Benefits to Canada

 Since we were founded in 1944, we have facilitated more than $1.3 trillion in exports and foreign investment by Canadian companies.
 This is important because Canada’s economy relies on trade; one in three jobs depends on exports.
 Given our small domestic market, Canadian businesses have to think globally to compete and grow.

-In 2014 we helped more than 7,400 Canadian companies do business in 187 countries.
+In 2016 we helped more than 7,150 Canadian companies do business in over 200 markets.
 The majority of these companies were small business, and more than 30 per cent of this business was conducted in fast-growing emerging markets.
 Using our financial products and services, our customers’ export sales and investments totalled almost $99 billion.
 We estimate that this helped generate $63.9 billion of Canada’s GDP, contributed more than 4 cents for every dollar earned and helped sustain 525,400 jobs.

 Making the connections to create trade